ThomasKrauss/Reconnect/Install-instructions.md

 2. Install some libraries
 3. Install some external programs
 4. How to launch the Reconnect project after installation
-5. Create a test project
+5. Create a test system

 1. Set up